 Demand for accounting professionals currently exceeds supply.
 If you're interested in increasing your financial awareness while also gaining a marketable skill, this course is for you.
 You'll learn the basics of double-entry bookkeeping, as well as how to analyze and record financial transactions.
 You'll get hands-on experience with handling accounts receivable, accounts payable, payroll procedures, sales taxes, and various common banking activities.
 We'll cover all the bases, from writing checks to preparing an income statement and closing out accounts at the end of each fiscal period.
-Whether you're a sole proprietor looking to manage your business finances or you simply want to gain an understanding of accounting basics for career advancement, this course will give you a solid foundation in financial matters.
+Whether you're a sole proprietor looking to manage your business finances or you simply want to gain an understanding of accounting basics for career advancement or for personal use, this course will give you a solid foundation in financial matters.

 Welcome to Accounting Fundamentals!
 In this first lesson, you'll learn all about account classifications, debits, credits, and T accounts.
-You'll learn the difference between a liability and an asset, and you'll find out how to determine an owner’s equity.
+You'll learn the difference between a liability and an asset, and you'll find out how to determine an owner?s equity.

 Here's where you'll begin your hands-on accounting practice: You'll start by creating an imaginary company for which you'll be the accountant.
 You'll learn how to analyze your company's transactions to determine which amounts go into which accounts, then you'll create your company's own General Ledger forms and post a few transactions into those accounts.
 You'll also prepare a Balance Sheet to prove your accounting equations.

 Now that you have an understanding of the functions of the General Ledger, you're ready to move on to the next phase of recording transactions: the Journal.
 In this lesson, you'll learn how to enter transactions into an 11-column journal and then post or transfer those amounts into appropriate General Ledger accounts.